MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-components.md

 ## Data governance roles and responsibilities guidance for people

 There are many data governance roles and responsibilities for people.
-To learn more, see [Data Governance Roles and Responsibilities](organize-persona-and-teams.md#data-governance-roles-and-responsibilities).
+To learn more, see [Data governance roles and responsibilities](organize-persona-and-teams.md#data-governance-roles-and-responsibilities).

 ## Data governance processes